tvsnarayana/AzureDevTestDeploy/docs/Getting Started with Azure.md

 We will setup a Docker Host on an Azure Virtual machine and deploy two containers to it.
 The first container will have a Java application which provides a very simple REST API.
-The second container will have a simple ASP.Net web page which displays information from both the ASP.Net applicaton and the Java REST API.
+The second container will have a simple web application which displays information from both the web applicaton and the Java REST API.

 While this document focuses on Windows as the client machine and Azure as the cloud provider these instructions should be almost identical for other operating systems and clouds.
 Where there are differences we will highlight them in the text.

-The application we will build is nothing more than a simple "hello world" using a ASP.NET web application connecting to a Java REST API.
+The application we will build is nothing more than a simple two container "hello world".

 ## Why? ##